 The energetics of canonical binding

 With the relative KD values for the canonical binding sites of five miRNAs in hand, we examined the relationship between the A at target position 1 (A1) and the match at miRNA position 8 (m8), which flank pairing to the core seed.
-We found that these two features constitute a linear, thermodynamic cycle, as the product of the KD,rel for the 7mer-A1 and 7mer-m8 accurately predicted the KD,rel for the 8mer (Fig. 3B).
-These results indicated that the A1 and m8 contribute independently to binding affinity.
+We found that the apparent binding energy of the m8 sequence feature is consistent when measured using either the KD,rel between the 6mer and the 7mer-m8, or between the 7mer-A1 and the 8mer, and as well for the A1 sequence feature when measuring the KD,rel between the 7mer-A1 and 7mer, or between the 8mer and 7mer-m8 (Fig. 3B).
+These results indicated that the A1 and m8 are independent, and therefore that the relationship between the 6mer, 7mer-A1, 7mer-m8, and 8mer constitute a linear, thermodynamic cycle.

 Analyses of the effects of miRNAs transfected into cells show that miRNAs with greater predicted seed-pairing stability tend to be more effective at target repression (REF).
 However, the relationship between the predicted pairing stability and site affinity had not been investigated.
 To examine this relationship, we calculated the predicted free energy of site pairing (REF) and examined the correspondence between site KD values and these predicted ∆G values (Fig. 3C).
 We focused on the 6mer and 7mer-m8 sites, because they lack the A1, which does not pair to the miRNA (Fig 1A).
 As expected, for both site types affinity increased with increased predicted pairing stability (p = 0.XXX and 0.XXX, respectively).
 However, the rate of these increases were significantly less than expected from thermodynamic principles stipulated by ∆KD = e–∆∆G/RT (p = 0.XXX and 0.XXX, respectively), which indicated that in remodeling the thermodynamic properties of the loaded miRNAs, AGO helps to even out intrinsic differences in seed-pairing stabilities that would otherwise impose much greater inequities between the targeting efficacies of different miRNAs.
 Thus, although lsy-6, which is known for its poor predicted seed-pairing stability(REF), did indeed have the weakest site-binding affinities of the six miRNAs, the difference between its binding affinity and that of the other miRNAs was less than might have been expected.